mtshiba/pylyzer/README.md

 * Performance

-pylyzer can inspect Python scripts on average __100 times faster__ than pytype and pyright.
-This is largely due to the fact that pylyzer is implemented in Rust, whereas pytype is implemented in Python.
+On average, pylyzer can inspect Python scripts more than __100 times faster__ than pytype and pyright [<sup id="f1">1</sup>](#1).
+This is largely due to the fact that pylyzer is implemented in Rust.

 ![performance](https://raw.githubusercontent.com/mtshiba/pylyzer/main/images/performance.png)

 * Detailed analysis

-pylyzer can do more than the usual type testing.
+pylyzer can do more than the type checking.
 For example, it can detect out-of-bounds accesses to lists and accesses to nonexistent keys in dicts.

 ![analysis](https://raw.githubusercontent.com/mtshiba/pylyzer/main/images/analysis.png)